Robert P. Griffin

 Robert Paul Griffin (November 6, 1923 – April 16, 2015) was an American politician from the U.S. state of Michigan.
-A member of the Republican Party, he served in both chambers of the United States Congress as a member of the United States House of Representatives from 1957 to 1966 and a member of the United States Senate from 1966 to 1979 and later served a Justice of the Michigan Supreme Court from 1987 to 1995.
+A member of the Republican Party, he served in both chambers of the United States Congress as a Representative from 1957 to 1966 and as a U.S. Senator from 1966 to 1979.
+He later served a Justice of the Michigan Supreme Court from 1987 to 1995.
 He co-sponsored the Labor Management Reporting and Disclosure Act of 1959, which regulates the internal affairs of labor unions.
 As a deputy minority leader in the Senate, he called on President Richard Nixon, a fellow Republican, to resign during the Watergate scandal.

 Early life

 Griffin was born in Detroit, Michigan, and attended public schools in Garden City and Dearborn.
 During the Second World War, he enlisted in the 71st Infantry Division in 1943 and spent fourteen months in Europe.
 After the war, he graduated from Central Michigan University (known in former times as Central Michigan College) in Mount Pleasant, Michigan in 1947.
 He received a Juris Doctor degree from the University of Michigan Law School and was admitted to the bar in 1950.
 He commenced the practice of law in Traverse City, Michigan.